Edidiong-the-Analyst/Bike-Sales-Project/README.md

 # Bike-Sales-Project
-Data analysis project using Microsoft Excel, involving the Pivot tables and dashboard (visualization)
+Data analysis project using Microsoft Excel, (the Pivot tables and dashboard (visualization))